Ladzboy65/DarkMythos/README.md

 - Creature Thief - Steals a creature.
 Turns a living mob into a mob egg in your inventory.
 - Pick Summoner - Gives you an iron pick when used on iron ore.
 - Creature Banisher - Erases a creature from existence.
+- Armor Enchanter - Rare spell that enchants your armor.

 ## Curses